icppWorld/icgpt/README.md

 # Deploy all wasms listed in dfx.json
 dfx deploy
+# Or, with just one LLM (in this order)
+dfx deploy llama2_42M # or: dfx deploy llama2_260K (see dfx.json)
+dfx deploy internet_identity
+dfx deploy canister_frontend

-# Upload the LLM models to the backend canisters
+# Upload the LLM models to the deployed backend canisters
 make upload-260K-local
 make upload-15M-local
+make upload-charles-42M-local
-make upload-42M-local
+# make upload-42M-local
-make upload-110M-local
+# make upload-110M-local
 # Or alternatively
 make upload-all-local